hansec/autocomplete-fortran/README.md

 ![AC FORTRAN settings](http://staff.washington.edu/hansec/ac_fortran_settings.png)

 The FORTRAN parser is written in Python so a Python implementation is required to use this package.
 The path to Python may be set in package settings.

+Many additional settings, such as the selection keys (`TAB`/`ENTER`), are governed by the global settings for the [autocomplete-plus](https://atom.io/packages/autocomplete-plus) package.

 ## TODOs and current limitations
  * Handle explicit PASS statement for type bound procedures